reigenatk/mycsgostuff/README.md

 Got more familiar with things like:

 - IDA PRO
 - Cheat Engine
 - x32dbg
 - Sig Scan
 - Hooking (CreateMove + ApplyMouse), still a noob at this tho
 - Common Windows API functions

-##Video
+## Video!

-Here's a quick video of me demoing how to use it (Youtube Link)
+Here's a quick video of me demoing how to use it- click on the image, it's a link to Youtube

 [![stuff](https://i9.ytimg.com/vi/9n91lrLUaB4/mqdefault.jpg?v=6287cf36&sqp=COydn5QG&rs=AOn4CLCMM7QEiSi5lmddQkuAeppvA0Yrqg)](https://youtu.be/9n91lrLUaB4)